nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 114
 00:06:31,612 --> 00:06:35,415
-[SPEAKER_01]: So I got the five-inch job for you to switch that date on those.
+[SPEAKER_01]: I feel like that's a five-minute job for you to switch that date on those things.

 115
 00:06:36,273 --> 00:06:38,889